- Featured Destinations

 Global Basecamps is involved with Kids for Peace by sponsoring community events, service as well as direct contributions.
 Kids for Peace is a chapter-based nonprofit organization dedicated to cultivating every child's innate ability to foster peace through cross-cultural experiences and hands-on arts, service and environmental projects.
 With over 100 chapters spanning six continents, boys and girls of all ages meet regularly to creatively put their "Peace Pledge" into action.

-Planting Trees for Every Trip
+Planting Trees For Every Traveler

 Following the tragic Japan earthquake and tsunami, through our matching donations challenge, Global Basecamps helped raise money that was donated to the Real Medicine Foundation's Japan relief fund.
 Approximately 150,000 people affected by the earthquake have been reached through the efforts of the Real Medicine Foundation, with the primary beneficiaries being the evacuees at shelters in Ishinomaki city, evacuees located in their own house without food, and elderly persons at nursery houses.
 Planned future activities include a temporary shelter project, rubble clearance by local companies as revival of local business, and a community kitchen.